What Is Cloud ERP?

 Executives tend to be very cost conscious – and building balance sheet reserves to grow the business requires a careful eye on working capital, operating expenses, and investments.
 Yet, many legacy accounting systems are limited in their ability to manage these details and connect to the broader accounting or ERP system.
 Legacy tools and systems don’t meet the current needs of the business or help drive operating efficiencies and are not structured or maintained to support new requirements.

 Finally, while businesses are quick to embrace technology solutions that improve their business operations – many have invested in disconnected point solutions to solve specific department or industry challenges, for example, manufacturing execution systems (MES), field service systems, or call center software.
 This approach can often lead to great expense and complexity when these solutions don’t easily connect to their ERP system.
 Modern cloud ERP, with its new technologies and benefits, is changing all that, and allowing seamless for integration.

 What are the top 10 benefits of cloud ERP?

-- Access to new technologies: Advanced technologies are being built into modern SaaS ERP solutions to improve productivity.
+- Access to new technologies: Advanced, intelligent technologies are being built into modern SaaS ERP solutions to improve productivity.
 These technologies include artificial intelligence (AI), machine learning, and the Internet of Things (IoT), which allows devices such as machines or sensors to feed data back to applications via the cloud for up-to-date status information.

-- Scalability: As growth can be hard to forecast, scalability is important.
+- Scalability: Since growth can be hard to forecast, scalability is important.
 With a SaaS solution, you can simply add additional computing power or data storage capacity if you experience rapid growth, rather than incurring a large capital expense.

 BONUS: With cloud ERP, if user companies identify similar issues or unmet needs, they can push the vendor for changes.
 The will of the crowd often prevails.
-As a result, the overall pace of innovation is more responsive – and a lot faster.
+As a result, the overall pace of innovation is more responsive – and faster.